datacarpentry/image-processing/_episodes/02-image-basics.md

 we see.

 ## Working with Pixels
 As noted, in practice, real world images will typically be made up of a vast number of pixels, and each of these pixels will be one of potentially millions of colors.
-While we will deal with pictures of such complexity shortly, lets start our exploration with just 15 pixels in a 5 X 3 matrix with 2 colors and work our way up to that complexity, but first the necessary imports.
+While we will deal with pictures of such complexity shortly, let's start our exploration with 15 pixels in a 5 X 3 matrix with 2 colors and work our way up to that complexity, but first the necessary imports.

  ~~~
 """